 We believe that supervised experiential learning, including practicum and internship, are necessary to add breadth and depth to students’ development as counseling professionals.
 Practical experiences obtained as a part of our educational program will include individual and group counseling experience as well as professional experiences in psychoeducational program planning and implementation, case consultation, in-direct service activities, and group and individual supervision.
 Such experience will also put our students in touch with the community and expose them to the diverse population presenting at the sites.

 The on-site supervisor plays a key role in the field placement experience and educational developmental of the counseling student.
 The supervisor serves as a professional role model and is often the student’s first contact with professional counseling’s service delivery and world of work.
 We look to the On-Site Supervisor as a partner in the education of our students and therefore seek supervisors who are knowledgeable in theories and techniques of professional counseling, mental health, human development, and issues of diversity that are important to the developing counselor.

-By clicking on the link above you can have access to the Monmouth University Field Placement Handbook.
+Please take some time to review the Monmouth University Field Placement Handbook.
 This book contains complete information on the requirements for placement and the course requirements for our students.
 In addition the handbook also includes all the forms necessary for obtaining a placement and completing the site experience.

-To inquire about filed placement and supervision issues, please contact the Field Placement Coordinator for the Psychological Counseling Department of Monmouth University, Dr. Gary Handler at 732-263-5697 or email@example.com.
+To inquire about field placement and supervision issues, please contact the Field Placement Coordinator in the Department of Professional Counseling at Monmouth University, Dr. Gary Handler, at 732-263-5697 or firstname.lastname@example.org.